girlbossceo/conduwuit/README.md

 #### Can I try it out?

 Yes!
-Just open <https://riot.conduit.rs> and register on the default homeserver.
-You can also use <https://riot.im/app> and set the homeserver url to <https://conduit.koesters.xyz:14004> to connect.
-(BUG: Registration currently doesn't work on riot.im.
-[Fix](https://github.com/matrix-org/matrix-js-sdk/pull/1304) will come soon)
+Just open Riot (<https://riot.im/app>) and register on the `https://conduit.koesters.xyz:14004` homeserver.

 #### How can I deploy my own?